emetsger/rmap/DEVELOPER.md

 ### Database and Triplestore initialization
 Remember that the Derby network server is started in the `validate` phase, and has a home directory allocated for managing the database under `integration/target/test-classes/derby`.
 That is, after the `validate` phase, clients may connect to the database.
 By using a JDBC url with the option `create=true`, the database will be created automatically upon the first connection if it doesn't already exist.
 In fact, the integration environment uses the `create=true` option throughout.
 This means that there is no special logic in the integration environment for creating the database itself.
 It relies on Derby to handle the database creation.

-When the `pre-integration-test` phase is entered, Tomcat is started with four web applications:
+When the `pre-integration-test` phase is entered, Tomcat is started with two web applications:
  * RMap API (`api` module)
  * RMap HTML UI (`webapp` module)

+Docker is started with four applications:
- * RDF4J HTTP server (provides an HTTP API to _existing_ RDF4J triplestores)
- * RDF4J Workbench HTML UI (provides an HTML UI to _create_ and manage RDF4J triplestores)
+ * RDF4J HTTP server (provides an HTTP API to _existing_ RDF4J triplestores) and the RDF4J Workbench HTML UI (provides an HTML UI to _create_ and manage RDF4J triplestores)
+ * Solr
+ * Kafka
+ * Zookeeper

  When the RMap applications start, a few things happen:
  1. Hibernate connects to the database and creates the table schema for RMap if it doesn't already exist.